Buying your council home

 - you're not a secure (long-term) tenant

-- one of the tenants on a joint tenancy hasn't given their consent
+- one of the tenants on a joint tenancy has not given their consent

-- we can't check your identity or eligibility
+- we cannot check your identity or eligibility

 - the property has been specifically adapted for the disabled or elderly